AlexPoilrouge/NordVPN-connect/README.md

 If you're on an archlinux based distribution, this tool *might* be available in the AUR: https://aur.archlinux.org/packages/nordvpn-bin/

-This extension is also available in the AUR: https://aur.archlinux.org/packages/gnome-shell-extension-nordvpn-connect-git/

 Once the 'nordvpn' CLI tool is installed, check the packaged daemon's status: